-Wind power describes the process by which wind is used to generate mechanical power or electricity.
-As the wind rotates the blades linked to a generator, it transforms into mechanical force that is subsequently converted into electrical energy.
-To establish connections between the wind turbines to a wind tower control box, wind power systems require very reliable networking devices.
+The term "wind power" describes the process by which wind is used to generate mechanical power or electricity.
+When it turns the blades connected to a generator, the wind is converted into mechanical power and then into electricity.
+In order to interconnect wind turbines and uplink to a wind tower control box, wind power systems require very reliable networking devices.

 EtherWAN – " When Connectivity is Crucial "

 ► For more information, please contact: [email protected]